apache/gravitino/docs/iceberg-rest-service.md

   - multi table transaction
   - pagination
 - Works as a catalog proxy, supporting `Hive` and `JDBC` as catalog backend.
-- Supports multi storage.
-  - HDFS
-  - S3
-  - OSS
+- Supports diverse storage like `S3`, `HDFS`, `OSS`, and provides the capability to support other storages.
 - Supports OAuth2 and HTTPS.
 - Provides a pluggable metrics store interface to store and delete Iceberg metrics.